Thalassocracy/Planetary-Annihilation-Subfactions-Mod/pa/units/read_me.txt

 Has massive vision radius (1000)
 Leaves no reclaim

-*Orbital and Naval not implemented at the moment.
+*Orbital not implemented at the moment.
 Will probably replace orbital energy generator with orbital healing drone.
-Barnacle will probably be adapted into another healing unit.